 - Moten Elementary School

-If you are interested in a partnership with Jumpstart or have any additional questions about the program, contact the Jumpstart Site Manager, Taryn Kitchen, at firstname.lastname@example.org.
+If you are interested in a partnership with Jumpstart or have any additional questions about the program, contact the Jumpstart Site Manager at email@example.com.

 Jumpstart works with underserved preschool children to develop language and literacy skills that youth need to be ready for school, setting them on a path to close the achievement gap.
 Over the summer Jumpstart corps members have the opportunity to gain experience in a 35-40 hour per week, immersive classroom experience.
 Teams will spend the majority of their day at the partner school – split between working in the daytime classroom under professional teachers, preparing for session individually and with their team, as well as implementing session.
 This increased time at the schools will allow for more professional development and hands-on experience than the academic year program provides, and would more fully prepare those interested in teaching to pursue that path.
 All Corps Members receive high quality training to help them implement Jumpstart’s outcome-based program and promote children’s school success.
-Interest forms will open in late Fall 2018 for the Summer 2019 program.
-Please contact the Jumpstart Site Manager, Taryn Kitchen, at email@example.com with questions.
+Contact the Jumpstart Site Manager at firstname.lastname@example.org (new window) with questions.

 The Jumpstart Program falls under Georgetown University’s Protection of Minors policy.